vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     -   `pal-tracker` manifest file with the desired initial state of your app.
-    -   Scripts you will use to enable and teardown autoscaling later in the lab.
+    -   Scripts you will use to enable and tear down the autoscaling later in the lab.

 1. Ensure you have the latest code built on your local dev workstation that includes all the updates from the previous labs,